At the Zoo

 Our two female grizzly bears were orphaned as cubs in Montana and cared for by Montana wildlife officials before being released to the wild.
 Used to human-induced food rewards, they were considered nuisance animals after getting too close to developed areas and into a rancher’s grain storage.
 After several attempts to relocate them away from humans and numerous phone calls to find the bears a new home, Montana wildlife officials were forced to make the agonizing decision to euthanize them.

 In the fall of 2004, San Francisco Zoological Society Board Member Fred Carroll notified the Zoo of the bears’ dire situation.
 With the cooperation of the Montana Fish, Wildlife and Parks Department, the Zoo agreed to provide a home for the two grizzly bears, Kachina and Kiona, named in a naming contest held by the Zoo.

 You can find our grizzly sisters at Hearst Grizzly Gulch.
-Their daily 10:30am feeding is entertaining for guests of all ages!

 - Brown bears are found in Europe, Asia and North America – the largest range of any bear species.

 - The grizzly bear is the California state mammal and the symbol on the California state flag.

 - They play an important role in managing the health of an ecosystem by distributing seeds through their scat, regulating ungulate populations and mixing topsoil when digging.